French Montana: Pushbacks and comebacks

-2016–present: Wave Gods, MC4, Jungle Rules, and Montana
+2016–present: Wave Gods, MC4, Jungle Rules, Montana, They Got Amnesia

 On February 14, 2016, DJ Khaled announced that he would debut French's new mixtape on We The Best Radio.
 The mixtape, hosted by Max B, debuted on February 19, 2016.
-On May 5, 2016, French's contract with Interscope and MMG ended, and he later signed a joint venture record deal with Bad Boy and Epic Records.
-Later, French was going to release his second studio album MC4 in October 2016, however, the album's release was canceled after Target unofficially released the album on CD on its original release date (August 19, 2016), two months before the album was set to release, which also managed to leak its entirety on internet as a leak, plus some "sample clearance issues" on tracks like "I'm Heated" and 2 Times".
+On May 5, 2016, French's contract with Interscope and MMG ended, and he signed a joint venture record deal with Bad Boy and Epic Records.
+French planned to release his second studio album MC4 in October 2016, however, the album's release was canceled after Target unofficially released the album on CD on its original release date (August 19, 2016), two months before the album was set to release, also leaking in its entirety on internet, as well as having some "sample clearance issues" on tracks like "I'm Heated" and 2 Times".
 It was originally supposed to be the fourth installment in the "Mac & Cheese" series, and the first to be originally released as an album.
 French later stated that he's planning to start a new record label with Max B when he is released.
 On November 5, 2016, Montana unexpectedly released the album as a mixtape instead and premiered it on Drake's Beats 1 radio show, OVO Sound radio later that night.
 Montana revealed in an interview with Zane Lowe on his Beats 1 radio show that the first and second single from his upcoming project is ready to be released.
 He also announced a collaborative track with Chance the Rapper and Quavo, produced by Ben Billions, a collaboration with Swae Lee that is "just like 'Unforgettable'", as well as a song called "No Stylist".
 On July 14, 2017, Montana released Jungle Rules as his second album.

 On December 6, 2019, French Montana released his third studio album Montana, which includes the song "Writing on the Wall", a collaboration with Cardi B, Post Malone and Rvssian.

+In March 2020, Montana was sued by a woman using the pseudonym "Jane Doe", for assault and battery, sexual battery, intentional infliction of emotional distress, negligent hiring, supervision and retention and negligence, in connection to a March 28, 2018, incident reported to police in which the woman alleged Montana drugged her and raped her while she was incapacitated on his bathroom floor.
+The suit was dismissed pursuant to a settlement on April 13, 2022.